Witten/Herdecke University: History

 2008: The university undergoes its most severe crisis since its foundation.
 Internal problems, the general economic crisis, loss of major sponsors and withdrawal of public funds culminate in a threat of insolvency.
 In December 2009 the State Ministry of Innovation, Science, Research and Technology announces its intention to withdraw funding.
 Students and professors of the university protest outside the state parliament in Düsseldorf.

 2009: Major internal restructuring efforts and a new shareholder agreement with new partners secure the financial stability of the university and its academic development.

 2010: Implementation of new degree programmes: The interdisciplinary Bachelor programme "Philosophy, Politics and Economics (B.A.)" and the Master programme "Family Business Management (M.Sc.)".

 2011: The German Council of Science and Humanities reaccredits Witten/Herdecke University for a further 7-year period in response to extensive revisions since 2005/06.

+2021: The new building and extension of the university was inaugurated on 1 October 2021.
+The current President of the European Commission, Ursula von der Leyen, gave a speech on site as a prominent guest of honour.

+2024: Witten/Herdecke University is accredited by the German Council of Science and Humanities for the maximum possible period of 10-years.
+The very positive assessment emphasises, among other things, that the university has repeatedly succeeded in introducing innovative elements into the design of studies and teaching since its foundation, which have often served as models for other universities.
+Both the interdisciplinary study model of ‘’Witten Didactics‘’ and the concept of the obligatory Studium fundamentale can still be regarded as characteristics of the university.
+Furthermore, the council recognises that the university succeeds in encouraging a high level of student participation in university development and quality assurance processes and projects.

 Colleges and degree programmes

 All colleges and schools offer doctorate programmes.